 In Finland, the national policy for media education has been updated.
-The Ministry of Education and Culture published the new policy document, Media Education in Finland (PDF in Finnish), on 16 December 2019.
+The Ministry of Education and Culture published the new policy document, Media Education in Finland, on 16 December 2019 (available in Finnish and English).

 According to the new vision, all individuals will have the opportunity to develop their media literacy.
 The new policy is marked by being more inclusive than the previous one, implying that the enhancement of media literacy is to apply to the whole population.
 Previously, the focus was more on children and young people.